Health Sciences Clinical Professor

 Dr. Humber is currently a faculty preceptor at UCSD’s Sulpizio Cardiovascular Center teaching pharmacy students and residents in the acute care setting.
 His primary research interests include investigations into novel antiplatelet therapies utilizing genetic and point-of- care testing to characterize or predict cardiovascular endpoints.
 Other research interests include examinations into the management of acute coronary syndromes, new and emerging antithrombotic agents, and investigations into the prevention and treatment of venous thromboembolism.
 Dr. Humber joined the faculty at UCSD Skaggs School of Pharmacy and Pharmaceutical Sciences in July 2011.

-- Ischemic Heart Disease / Acute MI, Arrhythmias, and Anticoagulation (SPPS 212B)
+- Ischemic Heart Disease / Acute MI, Arrhythmias, Anticoagulation, Peripheral Artery Disease, and Stroke (SPPS 212B)

 - Co-chair Pharmacy Therapeutics (SPPS 212B)